 A peripheral connected on the coherency port or any other external agent can participate in the WFE/SEV event communication of the Cortex-A9 MPCore processor by using the EVENTI pin.
 When this pin is asserted, it sends an event message to all the Cortex-A9 processors in the cluster.
-This is similar to executing a SEV instruction on one core of the cluster.
-This enables the external agent to signal to the cores that it has released a semaphore and that the processors can leave the power saving mode.
+This is similar to executing a SEV instruction on one processor of the cluster.
+This enables the external agent to signal to the processors that it has released a semaphore and that the processors can leave the power saving mode.
 The EVENTI input pin must remain high at least one CPUCLK clock cycle to be visible by the processors.

-The external agent can see that at least one of the Cortex-A9 internal processor has executed an SEV instruction by checking the EVENTO pin.
-This pin is set high for one CPUCLK clock cycle when any of the internal Cortex-A9 processor executes an SEV instruction.
+The external agent can see that at least one of the Cortex-A9 processors in the cluster has executed an SEV instruction by checking the EVENTO pin.
+This pin is set high for one CLK clock cycle when any of the Cortex-A9 processor in the cluster executes an SEV instruction.